bradp/vv/README.md

 ## `vv` Hooks

 `vv` has support for extensibility within the 'hooks' system present.
-This allows for quite a lot of extensiblity and injection into the `vv` process.
+This allows for quite a lot of extensibility and injection into the `vv` process.
 This system allows you to add your own code to run within almost any point with `vv`.

 To get started with hooks, run any `vv` command with `--show-hooks` at the end.
 For example, `vv list --show-hooks` will run `vv list` as normal, but will also show all the hooks available.